creativescala/creative-scala/src/pages/expressions/03-expressions.md

 The vast majority of our programs will be expressions but there are some parts that are not.

 We should understand that expressions and values are very different things.
 We can write the expression `1 + 2`, but this is just text.
 We can write it in a book, on a wall, or in a computer file.
 The resulting value, `3`, is something that lives solely in the computer's memory.
 Specifically it's a 32-bit two's complement integer.
-This jargon is not something you should understand---it's here to emphasize that the value is something inside the computer.
+This jargon is not something you should understand; it's here to emphasize that the value is something inside the computer.
 When we write the value is `3` it's not literally the computer's representation, but a representation that we understand as having the same meaning as what's inside the computer.

 To help you understand this distinction we can make an exact correspondence to reading and writing: